Handicap

 Also note that being a high handicap golfer doesn’t necessarily make you a slow golfer.
 I recently officiated in a tournament where the single digit golfer took 60 seconds for each shot (painful).
 She played better golf after I put her group on the clock.
 It may be because she didn’t agonize over every shot and just played with a better rhythm.

-Have fun and enjoy your round!
+Have fun!
+Enjoy your round!

 Chapter Sponsors & Partners